HVAC License Kansas: How to Become an HVAC Contractor in Kansas

 » Want to grow your HVAC business?
 Click here to get a demo.

-According to the U.S. Bureau of Labor Statistics (BLS), there are over 380,400 heating, air conditioning, and refrigeration mechanics and installers nationwide, and almost 3,790 work in Kansas.
-The national number is expected to grow 5% from 2020 to 2030 — adding 19,000 of these skilled workers to the ranks.
-That growth rate is expected to be slightly higher in Kansas — projected at 6%, according to CareerOneStop, the U.S. Department of Labor’s job search website.
+According to the U.S. Bureau of Labor Statistics (BLS), there are over 394,100 heating, air conditioning, and refrigeration mechanics and installers nationwide, and almost 3,790 work in Kansas.
+The national number is expected to grow 5% from 2021 to 2031 — adding more than 20,000 of these skilled workers to the ranks.
 The Associated General Contractors of America, says contractors are hiring.
 In the 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S. and 68% of firms in Kansas had unfilled hourly craft positions.

 Licensing requirements for HVAC workers and technicians vary widely from state to state and, in Kansas, from locality to locality.

 Is a state license required to perform HVAC work in Kansas?
 No, Kansas has no state board and doesn’t require licenses for apprentices, technicians or HVAC contractors at the state level.